Changing your drinking: the science of alcohol

 Economists have long been scratching their boffin heads with this dilemma: why aren’t people as rational as our theories say they should be?
 I’m happy to report that thanks to psychologists and other proper scientists, even the economists are slowly realising that people aren’t always completely logical, they are often driven by emotions, and their poor human brains aren’t always capable of mathematical precision when assessing costs and benefits.

-There is a lot more research available on the effectiveness of various methods of reducing your alcohol consumption; enough for another blog post in fact.
+There is a lot more research available on the effectiveness of various methods of reducing your alcohol consumption; enough for another blog post on the science of alcohol and behaviour change, in fact.
 I think it’s safe to say that it is still an open question as to what methods work best.
 But there seems to be an agreement that using several tools at the same time is better than just using one.

 At Club Soda, we are learning from all of this academic literature, and adding our own flavour to it.
 We are trying to offer our members as many tools and techniques as possible so that they can try out different things and see what works best for them.
 And then share their learning with everyone else in the club.